 - Orson Scott Card's "Unaccompanied Sonata."
 Basically the utopian government, made up of "Watchers," chooses your occupation.
 The protagonist starts off as a music virtuoso, isolated from birth from the outside world in order to create unique music.
 Then someone slips them a recording of Bach and the protagonist gets kicked out of music for no longer being pure.
 They get placed in other jobs but they still love music so they try to continue in various manners (singing, the piano), with the offending music making body part being destroyed by a watcher each time.
 However, the protagonist accepts these punishments and becomes a watcher themselves.
 Card ends the story portraying the protagonist as a benevolent successful watcher who chooses happy occupations for many people.
 Your mileage may vary on whether you believe the universe is utopian or dystopian.

 - The original Utopia by Thomas More.
 They had such brilliant ideas as eliminating religious conflict by having everyone worship whatever they wanted so long as they did it exactly the same way at the same time in the same places — and it worked, of course.
 That said, the book was about how something like this can never happen in real life.
-'Utopia" is a pun on both eutopia-"good place", and outopia-"no place".
+'Utopia' is a pun on both eutopia-"good place", and outopia-"no place".
+The structure of the book makes it clear that the presentation of Utopia as an ideal society is meant to stimulate discussion; while the primary narrator (a traveler called Raphael Hythloday, whose name works out as something like "peddler of nonsense" in Greek) is very insistent on Utopia's perfection, the narrator of the frame story (a fictionalized version of More himself) is less enthusiastic.
+At the end of the book the fictional More mentions to the reader that he has some reservations and invites the audience to discuss the topic further — the main point of the work is to contrast the communist, communitarian ways of the Utopians with some of the social problems of early modern Europe, such as greed and intolerance.

 - In The Wheel of Time series by Robert Jordan (and Brandon Sanderson), it is believed that society was like this in the Second Age before the Bore leading to the Dark One's prison was discovered... incorrectly, since the backgrounds of the Forsaken clearly show that there was still plenty of crime (including white-collar crime like insurance scamming), discontent, and war.
 Though they certainly did have methods of enforcing good behavior with the Binders, or as the current age knows them, the Oath Rods.
 In the Third Age, the Aiel society and The Two Rivers come close at times.
 Possibly justified because these are the two societies that have the clearest equitable power breakdown between men and women; a major theme of the series is that gender imbalance leads to trouble.